junesirius/junesirius.github.io/_posts/Supernatural/2025-01-24-SPN-Happy-birthday-Dean-Winchester.md

 "Look, man, I know it must sound silly," Sam's voice sounds... is that embarrassment?
 "But it's Dean's birthday tomorrow, it'd be nice if you could swing by."

 Cas thinks about today's date, does the math, and calculates the cycles of the sun and the moon again to double-check.
-"No, I don't think it is." he says.
+"No, I don't think it is," he says.

 Sam's chuckle passes through the phone line.
 "Yeah I know, it's not, but it is now.
 And yesterday was mine, the day before yesterday was Thanksgiving, and we had Christmas last Friday."